1234Christina/readers-site/README.md

 ![Header](/assets/images/header-image-pp1.png)

 #### Bookshop sections
-+ Each bookshop has a dedicated section on the landing page.
++ Each bookshop featured has a dedicated section on the landing page.
 + The user can learn a little about the shop and what they can expect to find there.

 ![Section](/assets/images/section-pp1.png)